 1. Chemical Peels

 According to research, chemical peels can help reverse skin aging and treat acne scars (3).
-In this process, a chemical – typically glycolic acid, pyruvic acid, or salicylic acid – is applied to the affected area and then removed.
-While removing the chemical, the outer layer of your skin also gets removed.
+In this process, a chemical – typically, glycolic acid, pyruvic acid, salicylic acid, or mandelic acid – is applied to the affected area and then removed.
+The chemical induces peeling, and the upper layer of the skin is removed.